-Operations designed to alleviate peripheral lymphedema by enhancing lymph return have not as yet been accepted worldwide and often require combined physiotherapy after the procedure to maintain edema reduction.
-In selected patients, these procedures may act as an adjunct to CPT or be undertaken when CPT has clearly been unsuccessful.
-In some specialized centers, operative treatment within specific guidelines may be a preferred approach.
+Operations designed to alleviate peripheral lymphedema by enhancing lymph return have not as yet been accepted worldwide and often require combined physiotherapy or other compression after the procedure to maintain edema reduction and ensure shunt patency.
+Nonetheless, these microsurgical procedures currently provide the closest chance at a cure for lymph flow disorders.
+In selected patients, these procedures may act as an adjunct to CPT or be undertaken when CPT has clearly been unsuccessful, and recent research has also focused on a preventive aspect.